Titanic survivor’s light-up cane goes for $62,500 at auction

 PROVIDENCE, R.I.
 (AP) — A Titanic survivor’s walking stick, with an electric light she used to signal for help from a lifeboat, sold for $62,500 at an auction of maritime items, the auction house said Monday.

-Guernsey’s held the auction at the International Yacht Restoration School in Newport, Rhode Island, on Friday and Saturday.
+Guernsey’s held the sale at the International Yacht Restoration School in Newport, Rhode Island, on Friday and Saturday.
 The top bid on Ella White’s cane was $50,000, plus the surcharge added by the auction house, Guernsey’s President Arlan Ettinger said.

 Ettinger had expected it to sell for far more, with a pre-auction estimate of $300,000 to $500,000.
 He described it as one of the most extraordinary items to have survived the sinking.